ligoj/ligoj/app-api/README.md

 ## Custom Maven proxy

-To use a custom Maven configuration (proxy, mirror,...), copy your `settings.xml` Maven file at the base of this project.
+To use a custom Maven configuration (proxy, mirror,...), copy your `settings.xml` Maven file in `.m2/` directory.

-It will be copied at build time with a Docker `COPY` instruction.
+Content will be copied at build time with a Docker `COPY` instruction.
 The same applies to [app-ui](../app-ui/Dockerfile)

 *Note* This file will be in the final Docker image, only in the builder image.